oasisprotocol/curve25519-voi/README.md

    the SSA code (`cmd/compile/internal/gc/ssa.go`) to be performant.
  * The Go developers rejecting [adding build tags for bit-width][3].

-This package is moderately slower than the author's previous effort at producing a better ed25519 for Go.
-It is the author's opinion that the current performance (which is still significantly superior to the standard library) should be adequate for most use cases, and increased maintanability (and the ability to reuse the code providing the underlying group operations) is worth the minor regression.

 #### TODO

  * Add the functions that were omitted in the initial porting effort.